Skip to main content

 (* - : string option = Some "This is only a test." *) (* -- peeking after completion*)

-Deferred Types as a representation for promises
+Deferred Types as a representation of promises #

 Well-behaved Async functions are non-blocking.
 They return Deferred.t which is something of a placeholder – like a completable future / promise.